 You can walk along a 400 m long boardwalk and try your luck at bird watching.
 Or head to the bird watching tower at the end of the plank.

 This was one of my favorite stops along the Iron Curtain Trail – it reminded me of the biodiversity to be found in seemingly nothing.

 There are a few places you can stay between Sodankylä and Saariselkä.
 I stayed at Kiveliön Kala, which offers simple cottages.
 Bedding is provided, but you have to make your own bed.

-The bathroom is shared and is about a 1 minute walk outside from your cottage.
+The bathroom is shared and is about a 1-minute walk outside of your cottage.
 The owners are very friendly and personable.

 Where to Eat:

 I ate at the cafe at Kiveliön Kala.
-They’re famous for their fish and supply fish to much of Lapland, so be sure to try that.
-Unfortunately I don’t eat fish, so they served me a tasty reindeer dish instead.
+They’re famous for their fish and supply fish too much of Lapland, so be sure to try that.
+Unfortunately, I don’t eat fish, so they served me a tasty reindeer dish instead.

 Day 17: Kiveliön Kala to Saariselkä